latchbio/latch/docs/source/basics/latch_develop_example.md

 $ latch register --remote .
 ```

 We must register the workflow before we can debug it with `latch develop`.
-The registration process builds the environment in which your code runs, which is the key to successfully debugging your workflow.
+The registration process builds the code's environment, which is the key to successfully debugging your workflow.
 Now we can interact with the environment.

 ## Entering the environment

-Run `latch develop .` in the workflow directory.
-You will be dropped into the environment of your workflow.
+Run `latch develop .` in the workflow directory to enter the workflow environment.

-To familiarize yourself with the local development environment, we recommend you read [this](../basics/local_development.md#notes-on-the-test-environment) if you have not already.
+We recommend reading [this](../basics/local_development.md#notes-on-the-test-environment) overview of the latch develop environment before proceeding.

 ## Defining a test script

 Before testing the workflow end-to-end, it is helpful to run and test each task individually.
-To do so as an example, the example contains a directory
-called `scripts` with a `main.py` inside.
+To get started, we have provided a testing directory called `scripts` with a `main.py` inside containing commented-out task test code.

 ```console
 $ tree .